 What I take from the point she is trying to make is this: if Design Thinking teaches us to leave our biases behind, to empathise, to change the status quo – and, for so long now, women being treated as lesser people have been the status quo – we need to use the process to change the gender disparity, we must use Design Thinking and everything else in our power to allow the mindset shift that will give us fair representation.

 I started this article with Simone De Beauvoir’s question, and with it, I may conclude it: “What destiny awaits our younger sisters, and in which direction should we point them?”

 We should point them ahead, as it is the only way to go.

-Women like you, Simone, have paved the way for us, so we can stand here, so we can walk up to the table.
-You’ve done it so far, now is our turn.
+Women like you, Simone, have paved the way for us so that we can stand here; so that we can walk up to the table.
+You’ve done it so far; now it is our turn.